sveri/tales/resources/templates/md/posts/2016-07-04-phoenix-spring-sails.md

 ## Setup

 The applications run in docker container.
-I went at dockerhub and picked up the appropriate ones by looking which exist for java, elixir and node js.
+I looked at dockerhub and picked up the appropriate ones by looking which exist for java, elixir and node js.
 So most probably they run within different OS (debian / ubuntu).
 But the containers run on the same hardware which is a i3770 and 16 GB RAM.